zuplo/docs/docs/articles/testing-api-key-authentication.md

 Either locally or in CI/CD you can specify any API Key Bucket on the [API Key Authentication](/docs/policies/api-key-inbound) policy by setting the `bucketName` property.
-This allows using a consistent API Key Bucket that is setup with consumers, etc. as required for testing.
+This allows using a consistent API Key Bucket that's setup with consumers, etc. as required for testing.
 You can use the [Zuplo Developer API](https://dev.zuplo.com) to [create and manage buckets](/docs/articles/api-key-management), consumers, keys,